arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 The Green LED of the Opta™ is represented as `in_cloudButton` and indicates that is an input variable with the `in` tag.

-The 'Outputs' define the variables that the Opta™ will send to IoT Cloud.
+The '**Outputs**' define the variables that the Opta™ will send to IoT Cloud.
 It is the compilation of variables that you would want to monitor within the IoT Cloud dashboard.

 The analog port reading and the counter value of the Opta™ are the information that we want to display on the IoT Cloud dashboard.
 The following table shows the variables added to the 'Shared outputs' table.